ethpandaops/ethereum-package-go/README.md

     ethereum.WithReuse("my-persistent-network"),
 )

-// Or use the RunOrReuse helper method (recommended) network, err := ethereum.RunOrReuse(ctx, "my-persistent-network", ethereum.Minimal())
+// Or use FindOrCreateNetwork to find existing by name or create new network, err := ethereum.FindOrCreateNetwork(ctx, "my-persistent-network", ethereum.Minimal())
 ```

-The `RunOrReuse` function looks for an existing network with the given name and reuses it if found.
+The `FindOrCreateNetwork` function looks for an existing network with the given name and reuses it if found.
 If no network exists with that name, it creates a new one with the specified configuration.

 ### Explicit Cleanup
 For manual control over cleanup timing: